MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters.md

 ## Navigation

-From the grid page, you can select a cell in the primary column to navigate to the record page.

-When you filter data on a grid, the grid page remembers the filter, sort order, and the page state when you navigate away and then return to the page.
-This works the same way when data is filtered through search, column filtering, or pagination.
+You can easily navigate to a record from the grid page by selecting a cell in the primary column.
+The grid page also remembers your filters including sort order and the state the page was in when you navigate away and come back to the page.
+A grid page also works the same way when data is filtered through search, column filtering, or pagination.

    > [!div class="mx-imgBorder"]
    > ![Navigating back to the page opens it in the same state.](media/grid-remember-state-on-back-navigate.gif "Navigating back to the page opens it in the same state")

-On grids of tables that support hierarchy relationships, you can select the hierarchy icon to navigate to the hierarchy view.
+On grids of tables that support a hierarchy relationship, select the hierarchy icon to navigate to the hierarchy view.

    > [!div class="mx-imgBorder"]
    > ![Hierarchy icon.](media/grid-row-hierarchy-icon.png "Hierarchy icon")

-You can also right-click a cell value in the primary column or a lookup column to open in a new tab or window.
+You can also right-click a cell value in the primary column or a lookup column to open it in a new tab or window.

    > [!div class="mx-imgBorder"]
    > ![Open in a new window.](media/newtab.png "Open in a new window")

 ## View selector

-The view selector at the top of the page contains all the views of the table you have access to.
-By default, the list of views is grouped by personal views and system views, with each of the groups listing views ordered alphabetically by view name.
+The view selector at the top of the page shows all the views for the table.
+These are the views that you have access to.
+By default, the list of views is grouped by **My Views** which are your personal views that you can create.
+The **System Views** are the views created by your administrator.
+Each view type is ordered alphabetically by the name of the view.

    > [!div class="mx-imgBorder"]
    > ![View selector showing the different views.](media/view-selector.png "View selector")